barn2plugins/woocommerce-product-tabs/readme.txt

 = 2.1.9 =
 Release date 10 February 2024

+* New: Added revisions support
+* New: Added custom tab content fields to WPML translation manager
 * Dev: Updated internal libraries and tested up to WordPress 9.6.1
-* Dev: Added custom tab content fields to WPML translation manager
-* Fix: The PolyLang widgets were not activated for Filter Everything plugin
+* Fix: The PolyLang widgets were not shown in Filter Everything plugin

 <!-- more -->